-Choose from Small (pink) for light days or Regular (blue) for heavy days or nighttime.
-With clean hands, fold Saalt Cup into a C shape and insert into vagina.
-Slide up and back toward tailbone until the body of the cup is completely inside.
+HOW TO USE ITChoose from Small (pink) for light days or Regular (blue) for heavy days or nighttime.
+With clean hands, fold Saalt Cup into a C shape and insert it into the vagina.
+Slide up and back toward the tailbone until the body of the cup is completely inside.
 Position comfortably, usually slightly lower than a tampon, and release.
 Pinch the base of the cup and turn to create a seal and prevent leakage.
 Run a finger around the outside middle of the cup to ensure there are no folds.
-To remove, break suction by pinching the base of the cup with thumb and index finger.
+To remove, break the suction by pinching the base of the cup with thumb and index finger.
 Wiggle the cup side to side and gently pull out, keeping upright to avoid spillage.
 Saalt Cup may be sanitized by boiling in water for 4-5 minutes, making sure the cup doesn’t touch the bottom of the pot.

 These Saalt cups are terribly unreliable and leak no matter what I do.
 I've been using menstrual cups for years and know how to insert properly, check the seal, etc. I've even looked through the FAQs on Saalt's webpage to make sure I was following the directions correctly.
 So all I can think is that the design just does not work for me.
 I have to use a backup method (and carry a backup for my backup) because these are so unreliable, therefore negating the whole benefit of sustainability.
 There is nothing more frustrating than to feel it leaking, go to change the cup, and see that it's not full - it just doesn't sit properly.
 It should not be this difficult.
 I have not had these problems with cups made by other brands, so I am going back to a DivaCup.